 - Practice good oral hygiene.

-- Living a healthy lifestyle, (eating hygienic foods, staying hydrated, exercising daily).
+- Live a healthy lifestyle, (eating hygienic foods, staying hydrated, exercising daily).

-- A single shot of Pneumonia vaccine called PCV- 13 can prevent Pneumonia to the high risks groups such as:
+- Vaccination.
+A single shot of Pneumonia vaccine called PCV- 13 can prevent Pneumonia to the high risks groups such as:

 - Older adults above 65 years of age